-Great Northern beans, cooked
+Great Northern beans, cooked: mL to Grams Conversion

 Cooked Great Northern beans are mild, tender white beans that hold shape gently.